patrickbucher/programming-in-haskell/02-first-steps.md

         a = 10
         xs = [1,2,3,4,5]

+Ex.
 4) The library function `last` selects the last element of a non-empty list;
 for example, `last [1,2,3,4,5] = 5`.
 Show how the function `last` could be defined in terms of the other library functions introduced in this chapter.
 Can you think of another possible definition?